nemchik/nemchik/README.md

 Hello, I’m Eric Nemchik.

-I am a Technical Solution Architect and Full Stack Developer with a passion for automation.
+I am a Solution Architect, Software Developer, and DevOps Engineer with a passion for automation.

 ## What I'm up to